hunter-teacher-cert/cohort-3-summer-work-jpark-29/methods/04_unplugged.md

 ### Go!
 1. Students will have 3 minutes of independent work time to start working on the flowchart.
 2. Students will come together as a group to determine the best way to represent the flowchart on a chartpaper (color markers and shapes will be provided).
-3. Students will resent as a group.
+3. Students will present as a group.
 4. Observers will be given a rubric to use as they critique each flowchart.